atrosekta/rust-electrical-wiki/content/fullbook.md

 - No backup power
 - Short term use only

-There are 3 main types of battery backups.
-Below we have the Inline, OR/Blocker and Nih Core.

 ---

 ## Inline

 ![](images/image26.png)

-This is called Inline because power must pass through the battery before powering something.
-Inline is the easiest way to give yourself a battery backup.
+This is called an Inline because power must pass through the battery before powering something.
+Inline batteries are the most common and easiest way to provide a battery backup.
 This method is fast to make and wire.
-It is reliable assuming you are producing enough power to keep the batteries charged and it is an easy way to decentralize your circuits.
-When you connect your power source directly to your battery, 100% of that power is used for the sole purpose of charging your battery.
-When your battery is fully charged, any power above what is needed to maintain your battery’s charge is not being used, which we call wasted.
-For example, a large battery with an Active Usage of 100, needs to be given 125 to prevent it from draining.
+It is reliable assuming enough power is being produced to keep the batteries charged.
+It is also an easy way to decentralize circuits.
+When a power source is directly connected to a battery, 100% of that power is used for the sole purpose of charging that battery.
+When a battery is fully charged, any power above what is needed to maintain the battery’s charge, is not being used, which we call wasted.

+Batteries are 80% efficient and have a mechanic called Active Usage.
+There is an entire section about this but for right now, to figure out how much power a battery must be given so it doesnt drain, take the Active Usage number and divide that by 0.8.
+Active Usage can be found by holding a Wire Tool and looking at a battery.

+> For example, a large battery with an Active Usage of 100.
+100 ÷ 0.8 = 125.
+Therefore, 125rW needs to be provided to prevent the battery from draining.

-If you are giving your battery 150 so it charges, when it is fully charged, there is 25 power that is not being used.
-When it needs to be charged, that 25 power is better then 1 power because it will charge faster.
-For 1 battery it doesn't seem like a lot, but when you get into 4 or more batteries, that is 100 power being wasted.
-When the power source stops making enough electricity, the battery will continue to supply power until they are depleted or destroyed.
-It is recommended to let the battery charge to a minimum of 3000rWm before letting it power anything.
+If the battery is being given 150rW so it charges, when it is fully charged, there is 25rW of power that is not being used.
+When it needs to be charged, that 25rW is better then 1rW because it will charge faster.
+Giving a Large Battery only 1rW, it will take roughly 34 IRL days to fully charge.
+For 1 battery, 25 extra doesn't seem like a lot, but when using 4 or more batteries, that can be 100rW of power being “wasted”.

+One of the biggest benefits of an Inline backup is when the power source stops making enough or any electricity, the battery will continue to supply power, uninterrupted.
+This means that unlike bypass backs, the inline is not prone to a flicker off/on when the power source is not producing enough power.
+The battery will continue to power the circuit until it is depleted or destroyed.

+It is recommended to start charging batteries as soon as possible.
+Let them charge to a minimum of 3000rWm before letting them power anything.
+The reason for this is if a Wind Turbine is used, the wind could be entering a slow period.
+When using Solar Panels, night comes once an hour.
+Having some capacity saved up will help get through the slow or no times.

 Pros: